Migration to Flutter Guide

 Native or cross-platform: which should you choose?

 However, these benefits come at a cost.
-Native development is more expensive and time-consuming, and maintaining separate codebases for iOS and Android can be resource-intensive.
+Native development can be more expensive and time-consuming, and maintaining separate codebases for iOS and Android can be resource-intensive.

 Cross-platform technologies have evolved rapidly in recent years, and they’re now often the preferred option for businesses looking to launch apps faster and more cost-effectively.
 A cross-platform solution will be best when: